Place of Hope

 Homes of Hope – Traditional Foster Care

 Homes of Hope recruits people of faith to partner with our mission and assists them in becoming licensed foster families.
 The program trains and supports people of faith, enabling them to take placement of foster children, ranging from newborns to teens, into their own home.
 Children who have been afflicted by abuse and/or neglect throughout the region are given the opportunity to experience the healing and stability they desperately deserve.
-Our foster families are given ongoing resources, as well as emotional and spiritual support to care for children in need.
+Our high quality foster families are given ongoing resources, as well as emotional and spiritual support to care for children in need.

 - 963 Children Under DCF Supervision